Sweet mixed berries combined with lime juice and sugar then topped with a buttery oatey crumble makes one delicious berry crisp!

 - Using your hands or a pastry blender cut the butter into the oat mixture until well combined.
 Cover the berries evenly with the topping and bake for 55 to 60 minutes on the middle rack until the berries are bubbly and hot.

-- If the topping begins to look too brown during cooking carefully put the berry crisp out and cover with aluminum foil then finish cooking.
+- If the topping begins to look too brown during cooking carefully pull the berry crisp out of the oven and cover with aluminum foil then finish cooking.